What-The-Fridge/What-The-Fridge/backend/v1/README.md

 `npm dev` or `yarn dev`           # start development on 3001 w nodemon `npm build` or `yarn build`       # build the server
 ```

+## MONGO SERVER AND GOOGLE CLOUD HAVE BEEN SHUT DOWN ON OCT 30 DUE TO LEAK

+## ALSO SWITCHING TO POSTGRESQL